 2:25 But it doesn't seem to be working.
 Why have our breast cancer charities not come close to finding a cure for breast cancer, or our homeless charities not come close to ending homelessness in any major city?
 Why has poverty remained stuck at 12 percent of the U.S. population for 40 years?

 3:10 So in the for-profit sector, the more value you produce, the more money you can make.
 But we don't like nonprofits to use money to incentivize people to produce more in social service.
 We have a visceral reaction to the idea that anyone would make very much money helping other people.
-Interesting that we don't have a visceral reaction to the notion that people would make a lot of money not helping other people.
+Interestingly, we don't have a visceral reaction to the notion that people would make a lot of money not helping other people.
 You know, you want to make 50 million dollars selling violent video games to kids, go for it.
 We'll put you on the cover of Wired magazine.
 But you want to make half a million dollars trying to cure kids of malaria, and you're considered a parasite yourself.
 (Applause)

-7:07 Charitable giving has remained stuck, in the U.S., at two percent of GDP ever since we started measuring it in the 1970s.
+7:08 Charitable giving has remained stuck in the U.S., at two percent of GDP, ever since we started measuring it in the 1970s.
 That's an important fact, because it tells us that in 40 years, the nonprofit sector has not been able to wrestle any market share away from the for-profit sector.
 And if you think about it, how could one sector possibly take market share away from another sector if it isn't really allowed to market?
 And if we tell the consumer brands, "You may advertise all the benefits of your product," but we tell charities, "You cannot advertise all the good that you do," where do we think the consumer dollars are going to flow?

 8:34 The fourth area is time.
 So Amazon went for six years without returning any profit to investors, and people had patience.
-They knew that there was a long-term objective down the line of building market dominance.
+They knew that there was a long-term objective down the line, of building market dominance.
 But if a nonprofit organization ever had a dream of building magnificent scale that required that for six years, no money was going to go to the needy, it was all going to be invested in building this scale, we would expect a crucifixion.

-9:01 And the last area is profit itself.
+9:01 The last area is profit itself.
 So the for-profit sector can pay people profits in order to attract their capital for their new ideas, but you can't pay profits in a nonprofit sector, so the for-profit sector has a lock on the multi-trillion-dollar capital markets, and the nonprofit sector is starved for growth and risk and idea capital.

-9:21 Well, you put those five things together -- you can't use money to lure talent away from the for-profit sector, you can't advertise on anywhere near the scale the for-profit sector does for new customers, you can't take the kinds of risks in pursuit of those customers that the for-profit sector takes, you don't have the same amount of time to find them as the for-profit sector, and you don't have a stock market with which to fund any of this, even if you could do it in the first place, and you've just put the nonprofit sector at an extreme disadvantage to the for-profit sector on every level.
+9:21 Well, you put those five things together -- you can't use money to lure talent away from the for-profit sector; you can't advertise on anywhere near the scale the for-profit sector does for new customers; you can't take the kinds of risks in pursuit of those customers that the for-profit sector takes; you don't have the same amount of time to find them as the for-profit sector; and you don't have a stock market with which to fund any of this, even if you could do it in the first place -- and you've just put the nonprofit sector at an extreme disadvantage to the for-profit sector, on every level.
 If we have any doubts about the effects of this separate rule book, this statistic is sobering: From 1970 to 2009, the number of nonprofits that really grew, that crossed the $50 million annual revenue barrier, is 144.
 In the same time, the number of for-profits that crossed it is 46,136.
 So we're dealing with social problems that are massive in scale, and our organizations can't generate any scale.
 All of the scale goes to Coca-Cola and Burger King.

 11:14 Well, charity became their answer.
-It became this economic sanctuary where they could do penance for their profit-making tendencies at five cents on the dollar.
+It became this economic sanctuary, where they could do penance for their profit-making tendencies -- at five cents on the dollar.
 So of course, how could you make money in charity if charity was your penance for making money?
-Financial incentive was exiled from the realm of helping others so that it could thrive in the area of making money for yourself, and in 400 years, nothing has intervened to say, "That's counterproductive and that's unfair."
+Financial incentive was exiled from the realm of helping others, so that it could thrive in the area of making money for yourself, and in 400 years, nothing has intervened to say, "That's counterproductive and that's unfair."

-11:45 Now this ideology gets policed by this one very dangerous question, which is, "What percentage of my donation goes to the cause versus overhead?"
+11:46 Now, this ideology gets policed by this one very dangerous question, which is, "What percentage of my donation goes to the cause versus overhead?"
 There are a lot of problems with this question.
 I'm going to just focus on two.
 First, it makes us think that overhead is a negative, that it is somehow not part of the cause.
 But it absolutely is, especially if it's being used for growth.
-Now, this idea that overhead is somehow an enemy of the cause creates this second, much larger problem, which is, it forces organizations to go without the overhead things they really need to grow in the interest of keeping overhead low.
+Now, this idea that overhead is somehow an enemy of the cause creates this second, much larger problem, which is, it forces organizations to go without the overhead things they really need to grow, in the interest of keeping overhead low.

 12:25 So we've all been taught that charities should spend as little as possible on overhead things like fundraising under the theory that, well, the less money you spend on fundraising, the more money there is available for the cause.
 Well, that's true if it's a depressing world in which this pie cannot be made any bigger.
 But if it's a logical world in which investment in fundraising actually raises more funds and makes the pie bigger, then we have it precisely backwards, and we should be investing more money, not less, in fundraising, because fundraising is the one thing that has the potential to multiply the amount of money available for the cause that we care about so deeply.

-13:05 I'll give you two examples.
-We launched the AIDSRides with an initial investment of 50,000 dollars in risk capital.
-Within nine years, we had multiplied that 1,982 times into 108 million dollars after all expenses for AIDS services.
+13:06 We launched the AIDSRides with an initial investment of 50,000 dollars in risk capital.
+Within nine years, we had multiplied that 1,982 times, into 108 million dollars after all expenses, for AIDS services.
 We launched the breast cancer three-days with an initial investment of 350,000 dollars in risk capital.
-Within just five years, we had multiplied that 554 times into 194 million dollars after all expenses for breast cancer research.
+Within just five years, we had multiplied that 554 times, into 194 million dollars after all expenses, for breast cancer research.
 Now, if you were a philanthropist really interested in breast cancer, what would make more sense: go out and find the most innovative researcher in the world and give her 350,000 dollars for research, or give her fundraising department the 350,000 dollars to multiply it into 194 million dollars for breast cancer research?

 13:58 2002 was our most successful year ever.
 We netted for breast cancer alone, that year alone, 71 million dollars after all expenses.
 And then we went out of business, suddenly and traumatically.

 15:06 This is what happens when we confuse morality with frugality.
-We've all been taught that the bake sale with five percent overhead is morally superior to the professional fundraising enterprise with 40 percent overhead, but we're missing the most important piece of information, which is, what is the actual size of these pies?
+We've all been taught that the bake sale with five percent overhead is morally superior to the professional fundraising enterprise with 40 percent overhead, but we're missing the most important piece of information, which is: What is the actual size of these pies?
 Who cares if the bake sale only has five percent overhead if it's tiny?
 What if the bake sale only netted 71 dollars for charity because it made no investment in its scale and the professional fundraising enterprise netted 71 million dollars because it did?
 Now which pie would we prefer, and which pie do we think people who are hungry would prefer?

 15:49 Here's how all of this impacts the big picture.
 I said that charitable giving is two percent of GDP in the United States.
 That's about 300 billion dollars a year.
 But only about 20 percent of that, or 60 billion dollars, goes to health and human services causes.
-The rest goes to religion and higher education and hospitals and that 60 billion dollars is not nearly enough to tackle these problems.
-But if we could move charitable giving from two percent of GDP up just one step to three percent of GDP, by investing in that growth, that would be an extra 150 billion dollars a year in contributions, and if that money could go disproportionately to health and human services charities, because those were the ones we encouraged to invest in their growth, that would represent a tripling of contributions to that sector.
+The rest goes to religion and higher education and hospitals, and that 60 billion dollars is not nearly enough to tackle these problems.
+But if we could move charitable giving from two percent of GDP, up just one step to three percent of GDP, by investing in that growth, that would be an extra 150 billion dollars a year in contributions, and if that money could go disproportionately to health and human services charities, because those were the ones we encouraged to invest in their growth, that would represent a tripling of contributions to that sector.
 Now we're talking scale.
 Now we're talking the potential for real change.
 But it's never going to happen by forcing these organizations to lower their horizons to the demoralizing objective of keeping their overhead low.

-18:27 Dan Pallotta: Thank you very much.
-Thank you.
+18:28 Dan Pallotta: Thank you very much.

 18:31 (Applause) Thank you.
 (Applause)